cbworden/shake-doc/technical_guide.rst

    :align: left
    :width: 650px

-   Plot of 1994 Northridge earthquake peak accelerations as a function of distance.
+   Plot of 1994 Northridge earthquake PGAs as a function of distance.
 The triangles show recorded ground motions; the red line shows the unbiased :ref:`Boore and Atkinson
    \(2008\) <ba2008>` (BA08) GMPE; the dark green lines show BA08 following the bias
    correction described in the text; the faint green lines show the biased GMPE +/- three